 The Indirect Approach: Link to My Website

-What is your plan?
+What will be your Facebook affiliate marketing strategy?
 What will you promote, where, and how often?
-If I only promote items from my profile, I won’t achieve my goals.
+I won’t achieve my goals if I only promote items from my profile.
 Also, I might appear like a desperate spammer who doesn’t care about building trust and relationships.
 (Success in affiliate marketing depends on trust and loyalty.)
-Alternatively, marketing in a Facebook group makes perfect sense because posts mimic ads, and ads are common on Facebook and other networks.
-Posting frequency is unique to each person and what makes him or her comfortable.
+Alternatively, marketing in a Facebook group makes perfect sense because posts mimic ads, and ads are typical on Facebook and other networks.
+Posting frequency is unique to each person and what makes them comfortable.
 One post daily or every other day had worked for me.

 How will you track and assess your activities?
 I use Google Analytics to monitor traffic from Facebook to my site.
-It gives me an understanding of how I’m doing and enables me to compare my Facebook traffic to other sources like social media, organic search, and email marketing.
+It gives me an understanding of my work and enables me to compare my Facebook traffic to other sources, such as organic search and email marketing.
 Facebook provides social media analytics/insights to page and group owners.
 Also, there are many third-party Facebook marketing tools.

 Marketing automation adds another wrinkle to the conversation.
 Some affiliates automate their posts with third-party software, but I don’t.
 I’ve tried automating on Facebook and was unimpressed with my results.
 I prefer to post natively and schedule content to meet my objectives.
 Still, using a third-party automation application could work for you.

 Hashtags never became the “it” thing to do on Facebook compared to Twitter and Instagram.
 However, studies have shown that adding hashtags can increase impressions, click-through rates, and engagement.
-Therefore, adding one to five hashtags can increase your organic reach.
-By contrast, using too many hashtags may hinder reach, appear spammy, and distract from your main message.
-To find trending and popular hashtags, try RiteTag.
+Therefore, adding three to five hashtags can boost your organic reach.
+By contrast, too many hashtags may hinder reach, appear spammy, and distract you from your main message.
+There are many hashtag apps to find optimal keywords.

 Creating a profile is a requirement to be on Facebook.
-A profile is where you can express who you are and what’s going on in your life.
+A profile is where you can express who you are and what’s happening in your life.
 Completing your profile will work in your favor to build your brand, relationships, trust, loyalty, and credibility.

 Affiliate marketing activities will work on your profile if you have many engaged followers.
-However, you won’t have onsite analytics like you would with Facebook pages and groups.
-You can use a URL shortener service like Ow.ly or Bitly to track clicks and other data.
+However, you won’t get Facebook analytics as you will with Facebook pages and groups.
+You can use a URL shortener service like Hootsuite or Bitly to track clicks and other data.

 Affiliates use direct and indirect marketing methods on their profiles.
 Your posts could reflect your work, experiences, interests, and hobbies.

-Facebook Pages enable individuals, public figures, businesses, organizations, and other entities to create an authentic and public presence on Facebook.
+A Facebook Page enables an individual, public figure, business, organization, and other entities to create an authentic and public presence on Facebook.
 A Facebook page can be handy for affiliate marketing because it’s more dynamic than a profile.
-Page owners get many settings and can access Facebook Page Insights to understand how their pages are performing.
+Page owners get many settings and can access Facebook Page Insights to understand how their pages perform.
 The Facebook Page Insights tab focuses on three core areas: page likes, post reach, and engagement.
 Also, you can track followers, page views, and video statistics.

-One way to use Facebook Pages is to focus on a theme or topic and promote related products and services.
-For instance, a travel and leisure page would feature content about travel, vacation, lifestyle, adventure, relaxation, and so on.
-The affiliate could post flash sales for discounted airfares, accommodations, and car rentals.
-If the affiliate has a travel blog, she can post content from her site.
-If you create a page about you, your posts can relate to your work, experiences, interests, and hobbies.
+One way to use Facebook Pages for affiliate marketing is to focus on a theme or topic and related goods.
+For instance, a travel and leisure page would feature content about travel, vacation, lifestyle, adventure, relaxation, etc. The affiliate could post flash sales for airfares, accommodations, and car rentals.
+If the affiliate has a travel blog, she can display content from her site.
+If you create a page about yourself, your posts can relate to your work, experiences, interests, and hobbies.

 My Facebook group focused on providing free access to online courses.
-Given the group’s objective, I promoted free courses and trial programs from e-learning sites such as Coursera and Pluralsight.
-I occasionally promoted items that members may have found interesting like Grammarly, a free online grammar checker, and TubeBuddy, a free YouTube channel building tool.
+Given the group’s objective, I promoted free courses and trial programs from e-learning sites like Coursera and Skillshare.
+I occasionally promoted items that members could have found interesting, such as TubeBuddy, a YouTube tool to grow a channel.

-Where some marketers go wrong is by promoting items that have minimal relation or no relation to a group’s objective.
-For instance, it doesn’t make sense to post travel deals in a group about app development.
-Secondly, I saw many publishers spam Facebook groups with affiliate links, which is a low-probability way to generate commissions.
-In highly active groups, posts and affiliate links are buried within minutes by newer posts.
-Instead, I pinned posts that contained affiliate links so that they remained highly visible.
+Some marketers go wrong by promoting items with minimal or no relation to a group’s objective.
+Case in point: it doesn’t make sense to post travel deals in a group about WordPress development.
+Secondly, I saw many publishers spam Facebook groups with affiliate links, a low-probability way to generate commissions.
+In highly active groups, posts and affiliate links are buried within seconds by newer posts.
+Instead, I pinned posts that contained affiliate links so that they remained visible.

 Facebook Ads allow individuals and businesses to run paid ads on Facebook.
 To run ads, you need a Facebook page.
 Before using ads, you’ll want to understand Facebook’s policies.
 Affiliate links, redirects, and suspicious sites/landing pages get many people suspended and banned from using ads and even Facebook.
 Facebook will review an advertisement before approving or declining it.

 Ads can be beneficial if you’re well-versed in advertising techniques and best practices.
-For instance, you would use an attention-grabbing headline, an eye-catching image or thumbnail, a clear call-to-action, and so forth.
-You’ll want to understand how to set up an ad to optimize conversions and return on investment.
-Ads cost money, so start with a small budget and experiment until you understand what works.
+For instance, you would use an attention-grabbing headline, an eye-catching image or thumbnail, a clear call-to-action, etc. You’ll want to understand how to set up an ad to optimize conversions and return on investment.
+Ads cost money, so start with a small budget and experiment until you know what works.
 Study the ads of others for ideas and insights.

-The direct marketing approach isn’t the way to go.
+The direct marketing approach isn’t the strategy to implement.
 Instead, I recommend directing traffic to your website or landing page as part of a marketing/sales funnel strategy.
 Also, sending people to your site is less likely to attract Facebook police.
 Many affiliates use ads to build their email lists, which trigger autoresponse sequences containing affiliate links and products for sale.
 For top-rated landing pages and email marketing software, review GetResponse and MailerLite.